 - Then, select the Axis Titles and Trendline options like the image below.

-- Finally, change the axis titles as you want like shown below.
+- Finally, change the axis titles as you want as shown below.

 - Hence, your Trend Percentage vs Years scatter plot is ready with a trendline like the below image.